effepivi/ICP3038/Labs/Lab-03/README.md

 Total Test time (real) =   0.00 sec
 ```
-5. To test if the usage message works, add at the bottom of the file:
+5. To test if the usage message works, at the bottom of the file add:
 ```cmake
 add_test(NAME Usage COMMAND celsius2fahrenheit)
 set_tests_properties(Usage